Paccard Logo

 La Savoyarde

-On the initiative of His Grace Leuilleux, Archbishop of Chambéry, the largest bell in France was cast as a contribution from the province of Savoy to the construction of the Basilica of the Sacred Heart in Montmartre.
-Donations for the basilica began on January 29, 1889, and a contract was signed on October 17, 1889, with the Paccard Brothers (Georges and Francisque) of Annecy-le-Vieux.
-The bell was cast on May 13, 1891, and was christened “Frances-Margaret of Sacred Heart” on November 20, 1895.
-It produces a low high C note and was delivered upon the completion of the campanile in 1898.
+At the initiative of His Grace Leuilleux, Archbishop of Chambéry, the largest bell in France was cast as a contribution from the province of Savoy for the construction of the Basilica of the Sacred Heart in Montmartre.
+Donations for the basilica began on January 29, 1889, and a contract was signed with the Paccard Brothers (Georges and Francisque) of Annecy-le-Vieux on October 17, 1889.
+The bell was cast on May 13, 1891, and was christened “Frances-Margaret of the Sacred Heart” (commonly known as the “Savoyarde”) on November 20, 1895.
+The bell produces a low, high C note and was delivered upon the completion of the campanile in 1898.

 01